 How to securely access Netflix with NordVPN

 Never used a VPN before?
 They’re actually quite simple to get the hang of, just follow these simple steps, and you’ll be up and running in no time.

 - Download the relevant app for your device’s operating system (NordVPN currently has apps for Windows, MacOS, Linux, iOS, and Android).

 - Connect to a NordVPN server in your home country ( or the country of your choice).

 - You should notice that Netflix has updated its content to show the titles you’d be able to watch back home.
 Try playing one.
-It should begin almost instantly, although you may have to clear the cache and reload the page first.
+It should begin almost instantly.

 WANT TO TRY THE TOP VPN RISK FREE?